minahermina/resume/Mina-Hermina-CV.typ

 #def_section("SUMMARY", [
     I am a fresh Computer Science graduate specializing in IT, with a strong passion for GNU/Linux, Unix systems, and Systems Programming, and a deep interest in their evolution from inception to the present.
-    I am seeking an internship in *Linux/Unix Systems Engineering or Programming* to contribute my skills while gaining hands-on experience in real-world projects.
+    I am seeking a role in *Linux/Unix Systems Engineering or Programming* to contribute my skills while gaining hands-on experience in real-world projects.
     Available for immediate employment, as I am *exempted from mandatory military service* ])